rejeep/prodigy.el/README.md

 `service` (the service data structure) and `output` (the service's output).

+While the service output buffer is active, you can use all the interactive functions available from the main `M-x prodigy` buffer under the `c` prefix key.
+For example, to restart the service associated with the view buffer, press `c r`.

 ### Tags

 Services can have any number of tags.
 Tags do not have to be